NathanOrawi/cp1404practicals/prac_07/README.md

 ## Clean Code

 To keep your code clean unlike your room.
-List are the top 3 approaches to keep code clean.
+Listed are the top 3 approaches to keep code clean.

 - D.R.Y is good.
 W.E.T (Way Extra Typing) is Bad
 - Save time by not reinventing the wheel.
 Import modules